 What was Kerouac trying to do by typing this early version of his classic novel on 120 feet of long strips of paper joined together with tape?
-How does this strange writing technique change what we feel about what – eventually – we read?
-And what do publishers do to writing to make a book (not a scroll) a ‘success’?
-How and why did/does this writing succeed, both as literature and commerce?
+How and why does this strange writing technique change what we feel about the words on paper in the book form we eventually read?

-I’m thinking that in the internet age, plenty of us old-school publishers need to develop a model of publishing (turning mediated communication into cash) to understand how digital forms of text churn up not just the act of writing but also how we really respond when we read.
-I’m looking for continuities, from the scrolls before the coming of the codex/book-with-pages, via Kerouac’s scroll, to our contemporary skeuomorph (‘scroll up/down’) for when we access content on the internet.
-Somewhere, too, in this story about a story I’m trying to find convergences between the things of the Torah, the Torah as thing, and what it is that we really find when we talk of a ‘masterpiece’ of writing.
+In the internet age I confess that old-school publishers such as me need to develop a model of publishing (turning mediated communication into cash) to understand how digital forms of text churn up not just the act of writing but also how we really respond when we read.
+I’m looking for continuities, from the ancient scrolls to the book as we think of it today (the codex), via Kerouac’s scroll, to our contemporary skeuomorph (‘scroll up/down’) for when we browse the internet.

 Kerouac’s scroll wasn’t the only Road: he typed out at least three other shorter versions (on normal paper) between August 1948 and this one.
 As it should do, the conviction and raw energy of his writing conceals from us that Kerouac was – contrary to the Beat mystique – a painfully thoughtful stylist, always rethinking his craft and his writerly raison d’être; in the late 1940s he spent more time writing than travelling, usually working at his mother’s home in Ozone Park or his apartment in Richmond Hill (both in Queens, New York).
 (A fourth version, ‘Souls on the Road’, from the end of 1950, was handwritten, as were his extensive notebooks he wrote while he was travelling.)
 He eventually confesses in a letter 29 September 1949 that the multiplicity of versions suggests his Road has a block: ‘I’ve got to admit I’m stuck with On the Road.
 For the first time in years I DON’T KNOW WHAT TO DO.
 I SIMPLY DO NOT HAVE A SINGLE REAL IDEA WHAT TO DO.’

 The spark for the writing style – but not the idea for the scroll itself – was a 15,000-word letter dated 27 December 1950 from the novel’s hero/anti-hero, Neal Cassady (aka ‘Dean Moriarty’ in the first published version).
 In turns inmate in a children’s home, car stealer, Dionysian hustler/huckster/hitchhiker, con artist, seraphic ingénu, would-be devoted father and family man, drug/sex addict and – a couple of years before his death, aged not quite 42, in Mexico – jailbird in San Quentin, Cassady seems to have had an extraordinary life-intensity that inspired and energized people who knew him.
-Kerouac’s idolization of Cassady is the driving force of the novel: Kerouac follows him in his Gnostic quest to (as he repeatedly writes) ‘know time’ or, simply, for ‘it’.
+Kerouac’s idolization of Cassady is the driving force of the novel: he follows Cassady in a quest to ‘know time’ or, simply/enigmatically, for ‘it’.